• Skip to main content

 Topkapi Palace Entrance Fee 2025

-Topkapi Palace entrance fee is 2000 Turkish Liras as of 2025.
-This all-inclusive ticket includes indoor and outdoor areas in the 4 courtyards of the palace, the Harem Rooms and the Hagia Irene Church.
-The information on the ticket price was last updated on January 8, 2025.
+Topkapi Palace entrance fee is 2400 Turkish Liras in 2025.
+This all-inclusive ticket grants access to the main palace complex, the Harem section, and the Hagia Irene Church.
+Please note that Museum Pass Istanbul is valid for all sections of the palace.
+This information was last updated on September 14, 2025.

 Topkapi Palace Opening Hours 2025